-Failure to perform an air brake check will result in an automatic failure of the vehicle inspection test.
-Air brake safety devices vary.
-However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.
-For safety purposes, in areas where an incline is present, you will use wheel chocks during the air brake check.
-The proper procedures for inspecting the air brake system are as follows:
+Though air brake safety devices vary, this procedure is designed to see that all safety devices operate correctly as air pressure drops from a normal to a low-air condition.
+For safety purposes, in areas where an incline is present, you must use wheel chocks during the air brake check.
+To correctly inspect the air brake system, follow these steps: